Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 Oboe d'amore above continuo.

 In many of his ritornelli, Bach happily shares the musical ideas between the instrumentalists and singers.
 Not so here.
 There are three distinct groups, each having their own specific functions and characters without exchanging roles or musical material.
-Apart from a few bars of doubling, the strings perform the minuet, the oboe the celestial light and the choir provides blocks of confident assurity.
-Unsurprisingly the sopranos, doubled by horn, take the long notes of the cantus firmus.
+Apart from a few bars of doubling, the strings perform the minuet, the oboe the celestial light and the choir provides blocks of confident assuredness.
+Unsurprisingly the sopranos, doubled by horn, intone the long notes of the cantus firmus.

 The writing for the lower voices is extremely subtle and reflects the character of the strings rather than that of the oboe.
 They are restrained and support the chorale in much the way that we might expect from the conventional concluding harmonizations.
 There are some half-hearted attempts at fugal imitation (phrase 1) using the repeated notes of the chorale melody but they are minimal, stretching contrapuntal technique little more than what we might expect from any reasonably able student.
 What is of interest, however, is the way the choral phrases end.